code-for-chapel-hill/NC-COVID-SMS-Messaging/README.md

 # Creating a new resource
 The data is split into different types of resources (farms, restaurants, etc.) The messages sent to different types of resources can be customized by creating a new resource class.
 See the abstract base class and docstring in resources.py for details.

+# Scheduling

+Task scheduling is handled by AWS EventBridge.